-Kate Middleton Has Reportedly Been A "Pillar Of Strength" For Prince William
+Kate Has Reportedly Been A "Pillar Of Strength" For Will During His Rift With Harry

 Having a built-in support system is what romantic companionship is all about.
 Amid controversy following Prince Harry and Meghan Markle's interview with Oprah Winfey, Oprah with Meghan and Harry, Kate Middleton has been Prince William's "pillar of strength," according to a reported insider.